-Whether you’re a first-time customer or thinking of switching to a new deal, it’s important to do your research when you’re looking for broadband in Northern Ireland (NI).
+Whether you’re a first-time customer or thinking of switching to a new deal, it’s important to do your research when looking for broadband in Northern Ireland (NI for short).

-This simple guide will help you understand how to find the best broadband deals in NI and how to decide which of the many broadband options available might suit you best.
+This simple guide will explain how to find the best broadband deals in NI, and how to decide which of the many available broadband options might suit your household’s requirements.

-When you’re looking to compare broadband in NI, the easiest way to start is by using an online comparison tool like this one to check what deals are available in your area.
+When you’re looking to compare broadband in NI, the easiest way to start is by using an online comparison tool like this one to investigate what deals are available in your area.

-Simply type in your postcode and you’ll get a list of the best broadband deals in NI currently available in your area.
-You’ll be able to see, in an easy-to-read table:
+Simply type in your postcode to view a list of the best broadband deals in NI which are currently available in your area.
+Key criteria will include:

-The maximum speed offered by each broadband provider in Northern Ireland who covers your area
+The maximum speed offered by each broadband provider in Northern Ireland in your area

 The length of contract

-You’ll also be able to click to ‘buy now’ when you see a deal you know is right for you, find a phone number for the internet service provider (ISP) in question, or search for further information if required.
+You’ll also be able to click to ‘buy now’ if a deal looks compellingly good, find a phone number for the internet service provider (ISP) in question, or search for further information.

-The good news is that the vast majority of homes in NI can now get fast broadband, although if you’re in a rural area your options may still be more limited than if you're installing broadband in Belfast or another of our larger towns and cities.
+The vast majority of homes in NI can now receive fast broadband, though rural residents may find their options more limited than people in larger towns and cities.

-The quickest way to check what broadband speed you should be able to get in your area of Northern Ireland is to use a simple postcode checker tool.
-Remember, the speed that comes up for your postcode may vary in practice – 50% of customers must be able to get the ‘average’ speed that broadband providers in Northern Ireland advertise.
-That means you have a 50/50 chance of getting a speed that’s higher or lower than this.
+The quickest way to check what broadband speed is attainable in your area is to use a simple postcode checker tool.
+Displayed speeds may vary in practice – 50 per cent of customers must be able to get the ‘average’ speed that broadband providers in Northern Ireland advertise.
+That means you have a 50/50 chance of getting a speed higher or lower than this.

 According to telecoms industry regulator Ofcom, Northern Ireland has the highest coverage of any UK nation of full fibre, the fastest, most reliable broadband.
 It also reports that 89% of homes in NI can now access superfast or fibre broadband, which offers download speeds fast enough for most households’ current needs*

-A number of government-backed projects are under way to extend faster broadband to more rural areas of Northern Ireland, so it’s worth keeping a regular check on the situation where you live.
+A number of government-backed projects are underway to extend faster broadband to more rural areas of Northern Ireland, so monitor the situation where you live.

-The speed of every type of broadband is measured in megabits per second (Mbps).
-The higher the number of Mbps, the faster your internet will be.
-But how fast does yours need to be?
+Data transfer speeds across broadband internet connections are measured in megabits per second (Mbps).
+The higher the Mbps figure, the faster your internet will be.

-One way of deciding this is to find out how long it would take to download different types of files to your computer or other device – such as a song, a YouTube clip, a TV show or a film.
-The larger the size of the file, the longer it will take to download on the same broadband speed.
+To determine how fast a home connection should be, consider how long it would take to download different types of files to a computer or other device – such as a YouTube music video or a TV show.
+The larger the file, the longer it will take to download.

-For example, a music album would take 50 seconds to download at a broadband speed of 8Mbps, and just 2.5 seconds at 32Mbps.
-If you want to download a full film in HD (high definition), you’re talking 25 minutes 30 seconds at 8Mbps and six minutes 15 seconds at 32Mbps.
-Remember though that this speed is what the individual device will use, and you’re likely to have multiple connected devices in use that will all be using their fair share of bandwidth.
+On an otherwise-unused connection, a full film in HD (high definition) would require 25 minutes at 8Mbps and six minutes 15 seconds at 32Mbps.
+Remember that this speed is what that individual data transfer would require – any home is likely to have multiple connected devices all using their fair share of bandwidth.

-Once you work out what kind of household yours is in terms of internet use, you’re a lot closer to being able to choose the right broadband deal.
+Once you work out what kind of internet use your household requires, you’ll be a lot closer to being able to choose the right broadband deal.
 It’s important to understand the most popular types of broadband currently available in your postcode before making a choice.

-Always make sure you check what speed the different providers are advertising for the deal you’re considering – and remember these are average speeds so the speed you end up with may be faster or slower.
+Always check what speed different ISPs are advertising for the deal you’re considering, and remember these are average speeds – connections into your home may be faster or slower.

-It’s easy to sign up to, installation is usually straightforward, and it may be cheaper than superfast or fibre options, especially if you already have a phone line.
-Although it offers slower speeds than other broadband options, it’s still fast enough for many households’ needs.
+ADSL is easy to sign up to, installation is usually straightforward, and it may be cheaper than superfast or fibre options, especially if you already have a phone line.
+Although it offers slower speeds than other broadband options, it’s still fast enough for many households.

-Superfast broadband is connected to homes through fibre-optic cables for at least part of its journey from the broadband provider to your broadband router.
+Superfast broadband travels along fibre optic cables for at least part of its journey from the ISP to your broadband router.
 Superfast means any speed between 30 and 300 Mbps, and the closer your home is to the nearest pavement-mounted exchange box, the faster your broadband speed will be.

-Full fibre, or fibre-to-the-premises (FTTP) broadband offers the fastest, most reliable speeds and Northern Ireland has the highest coverage of any UK nation.
-This is still only accessible to a minority of homes, though – but most households don’t need broadband speeds this fast just yet.
+Also known as full fibre, Fibre to the Premises (FTTP) broadband offers the fastest and most reliable speeds.
+Northern Ireland has the highest FTTP coverage of any UK nation.
+This is still only accessible to a minority of homes, though most households don’t need broadband speeds this fast.

-Mobile broadband runs on the current 4G network, like mobile phones, so you don’t need to be connected to a phone or fibre-optic cable.
-It offers an average speed of 21Mbps – and will offer much more once the 5G network is rolled out across multiple frequencies.
+Mobile broadband is transmitted across the 4G mobile network, like data received on mobile phones.
+You don’t need to be connected to a phone or fibre optic cable to receive data which has an average speed of 21Mbps, and this will rise rapidly once the 5G network is rolled out across multiple frequencies.
 Mobile broadband devices include plug-in USB dongles, wireless MiFi routers and SIM cards.

-There is a wide choice of broadband providers in Northern Ireland, including the well-known names of BT, Sky, Virgin, Plusnet, TalkTalk, Vodafone and NOW Broadband.
+There is a wide choice of broadband providers in Northern Ireland, including well-known brands like BT, NOW Broadband, Plusnet, Sky, TalkTalk, Virgin and Vodafone.

-If you are looking for broadband in Belfast or another densely populated town or city in NI, you might have more to choose from than if you’re looking for a broadband deal in a more rural area.
-But remember to keep checking back, as technology is moving fast.
+If you’re looking for broadband in a densely populated town or city, you might have more providers to choose from than people searching for broadband deals in rural areas of Northern Ireland.
+Remember to keep checking back, as technology is moving fast.